User Guide / Using SciveraLENS

 (5) Select Lists for the list screening step

-This is the step in Rapid Screen where subscribers can select from over 400 lists and sublists for screening the chemicals in a Collection.
-When you have completed list selection (or if you would like to skip this step) just click on Submit to complete your new Collection Request.
+Select from over 400 lists and sublists for screening the chemicals in a Collection.
+When you have completed list selection, click on Submit to complete your new Collection Request.
+If you don’t select any lists, your assessment results will not show any list screening results.

 Which Collection Creation Method to Choose

-It’s easy to create Collections and enter chemicals into your Rapid Screen account.
-In fact, you have four options to choose from when it comes to adding Collections.
+It’s easy to create Collections and enter chemicals into your SciveraLENS account.
+In fact, you have five options to choose from when it comes to adding Collections.
 But how do you know which option to choose?
+Here’s a quick cheat sheet!

 |Collection creation method||What data do you need?||Additional information you can add||Data entry||Benefits|

-To gather information from a supplier, you will be able to initiate a request directly through Rapid Screen.
+To gather information from a supplier, you will be able to initiate a request directly through SciveraLENS.

 When building your Collection, you’ll see a step called “Add Collections”.
-This is where you can link existing Collections or generate requests for data.
+This is an optional step in the Collection Builder process.
+Add Collections is where you can link existing Collections or generate requests for data.
 Select the green “+” button to begin the request process:

 Select “New Request” from the drop-down menu and then “Create Request”:

-Once you select New Request for the Collection, Rapid Screen will show you the Create a Request form:
+Once you select New Request for the Collection, SciveraLENS will show you the Create a Request form:

-After you complete this form, your suppliers will receive an email inviting them to create a login for a free Rapid Screen data-entry account (if they do not already have an account).
-With this free account, they can enter formulation information and share it with you in redacted form meaning CASRNs will be hidden from their share and proprietary information will be protected.
+When you complete and submit this form, your suppliers will receive an email inviting them to create a login for a SciveraLENS data entry or assessment subscription (if they do not already have an account).
+With each SciveraLENS account, users can enter formulation information and share it with you in redacted form meaning CAS RNs will be hidden from their share and proprietary information will be protected.
+We offer a limited free data-entry account so suppliers can respond to up to 5 requests before needing to upgrade to one of our paid subscription plans.

 Here are some quick tips when filling out the request form:

 - Your message to your supplier can be as simple or as detailed as you like.
-If you are working on a specific certification like Screened Chemistry, we suggest including information specific to the program for which you need the supplier’s formulation information like disclosure requirements, timelines, etc).
-We recommend including a note that all chemical ingredient information will be redacted by default when shared through SciveraLENS Rapid Screen.
+If you are working on a specific certification like Screened Chemistry, we suggest including information specific to the program for which you need the supplier’s formulation information (like disclosure requirements, timelines, etc.).
+We also recommend including a note letting your supplier know that all chemical ingredient information will be redacted by default when shared through SciveraLENS.
 This means that no ingredient identifying information will be shared when the Collection is shared.
-Below is some sample text for a Screened Chemistry request:
+Below is some sample text you can use when sending a request in SciveraLENS.
+(We have a sample message for a Screened Chemistry request in another section of the User Guide.)

 “Dear (Contact Name),

-If you have sent a request for information to your sub-supplier, you will be able to track and manage these requests using Rapid Screen.
-Click on Sent Requests in your Rapid Screen account to view any requests you have sent and see the status of each.
+If you have sent a request for information to your sub-supplier, you will be able to track and manage these requests using SciveraLENS.
+Click on Sent Requests in your SciveraLENS account to view any requests you have sent and see the status of each.

-Once your request has been completed, you will be able to “Review the Collection” or bill of substances for the Collection submitted and then Import the Collection into your Rapid Screen account.
+Once your request has been completed, you will be able to “Review the Collection” or bill of substances for the Collection submitted and then Import the Collection into your SciveraLENS account.
 You will need to Import the Collection in order to view the assessment results (while maintaining any redaction set by your supplier) and incorporate that information into other Collections or Certificate requests.
+You can import the Collection from the Sent Requests page or the results will be imported if you selected the Automatic Import box during the request process.

 Editing your Collections

-Once you’ve added your Collection into Rapid Screen, your new Collection will be listed in Collections window
+Once you’ve added your Collection into SciveraLENS, your new Collection will be listed on the Collection Index page.

 There are three dots on the far right of each Collection line.
 If you click on these, you have the options to